-When you put SpeedTree files in the Assets folder of your Unity project, the Editor automatically imports and stores them as Unity assets.
+When you put SpeedTree files in the Assets folder of your Unity project, the Unity Editor automatically imports and stores them as Unity assets.

 Unity recognizes and imports SpeedTree model assets in the same way it handles other assets.
 If you’re using SpeedTree Modeler 7, re-save your .spm files using the Unity version of the Modeler.
 If you’re using SpeedTree Modeler 8, 9, or 10, you can save your .st or .st9 files directly into the Unity project folder.